Proce2/Proce2/README.md

 Then I transitioned into front-end work, building responsive e-commerce interfaces to make online shopping straightforward and enjoyable, initially for my own use and personal projects.

 Later, I moved into cloud workflows, creating systems that connect platforms, automate repetitive tasks, and improve how work gets done.
-I also stay up to date with the latest frameworks, developer tools, and databases — always looking for better ways to build.

 ## 🛠 Tech Stack